 During our program, you will:

-- Provide night and weekend coverage on the Labor and Delivery unit at The Mount Sinai Hospital throughout the academic year
+- Provide night and weekend coverage on the Labor and Delivery unit at the Mount Sinai Health System throughout the academic year

 - Complete and submit at least one research project or have one ready for submission to a peer-reviewed journal